sadhumangal/Big_data_trading_algorithm/README.md

 This little script enables to scrap and aggregate daily data from Google Trends over a long period.

-The code is based on the unofficial API for Google Trends, available here: https://github.com/GeneralMills/pytrends

-This is my first script as I am new in coding.
+The code is based on the unofficial API for Google Trends, available here: https://github.com/GeneralMills/pytrends As I am new in coding.
 Please feel free to contribute.

-You may have issue with Google request quota, try to adjust the sleeping time.
+I used Tor and stem to bypass the IP quota rate limitation.
+You need Tor browser to be running on your compunter.

+You might also need to change the port number used by Tor.

 First you need to install PyTrends :
 ```pip install pytrends```